glenniii-dev/citruscss/README.md

 # 🍊 CitrusCSS

-A lightweight, classless CSS library with a fresh, citrus-inspired theme!
+A lightweight CSS stylesheet with a fresh, citrus-inspired theme!

 CitrusCSS is perfect for developers who want a clean and modern starting point for their projects without the heavy overhead of a full CSS framework.
 It's designed to be simple, accessible, and easy to customize.